KB.JPG

 2022 - present | he/him

-David is orginally from Buford, Georgia.
+David is originally from Buford, Georgia.
 David completed his B.Sc. in biological sciences (minor in environmental science) from the College of Coastal Georgia.
-David has extensive experience in fabricating aquatic life support systems for research and commercial grade artificial aquatic ecosystems.
+David has extensive experience in fabricating aquatic life support systems for research and commercial-grade artificial aquatic ecosystems.
 From this unique experience, he developed a love for the complex environmental interactions surrounding coral reefs.
 With family roots in Hawaiʻi, David’s research goals include progressing on impactful hypotheses focused on the preservation and understanding of coral species.
 In his free time, David enjoys surfing, wildlife photography, backpacking, mechanics, guitar, and sports with his colleagues.

 Contact: davidxstrong@gmail.com